dnjfr/dual-confirm/README.md

 The goal is to put both the advisor and the client at the center of the authentication process.

-## 🔑 Key features
+## 🔑 Key Features

 - **Dynamic password generation**
   - Real-time generation of unique passwords for each client-advisor pair
   - Passwords change every 60 seconds while users are active
-  - Uses French dictionary words (minimum 6 letters) for better memorability
+  - Uses common dictionary words (min 6 - max 9 letters) for better memorability
   - Scalable system capable of handling thousands of simultaneous password pairs

 - **Dual authentication flow**